Detailing Agent Orange and Survivors’ Benefits

 To be eligible for CHAMPVA, you cannot be eligible for TRICARE/CHAMPUS.
 The Civilian Health and Medical Program for the Uniformed Services (CHAMPUS) was the healthcare benefit program that preceded TRICARE.

 If you have been denied any VA claim, you can appeal the decision.
-Peter S. Cameron is an experienced Veteran Appeal Lawyer who will help you navigate the appeal process.
+Cameron Firm PC has certified Veteran Appeals Lawyers on staff who will fight with you to secure the benefits you deserve.
+We understand the sacrifices you have made and will help you navigate the appeal process.
 Call us today at 800-861-7262 for a free consultation.

 This article is for educational and marketing purposes only.
 Consequently, it does not create an attorney-client relationship.